 Our charity places cost just £1 and we ask that you pledge to raise a minimum of £100 to help young people with cancer.

-Once you’ve registered, we’ll send you a welcome pack and free Teenage Cancer Trust running top to get you started.
+Once you're registered we'll send you a welcome pack and a free Teenage Cancer Trust running top to get you started.

 I already have a place